mori-lab/mori-lab.github.io/QAL20.md

 However, the scope of the adversary method goes beyond function evaluation.
 In this talk, I will present some of my recent work in this area.

+### Seiichiro Tani (NTT Corporation)

+Title: Quantum Algorithm for Finding the Optimal Variable Ordering for Binary Decision Diagrams

+Abstract:
+The ordered binary decision diagram (OBDD) is one of the data structures that have been most often used for decades to represent Boolean functions in practical situations.
+Since the early stages of OBDD research, one of the most central problems has been how to find an optimal variable ordering, i.e., one that minimizes OBDDs.
+In this talk, based on [arXiv:1909.12658](https://arxiv.org/abs/1909.12658), we review OBDDs and present an exponential-time quantum algorithm that is asymptotically better than the best known classical algorithm.